nightwatchjs/nightwatch-schematics/README.md

   <img alt="Nightwatch.js Schematic Logo" src=".github/assets/nightwatch-logo.svg" width=300 />
 </p>

-This project is a Schematics implementation that allows you to easily integrate [Nightwatch][NightwatchLink] into your Angular projects.
+This project is a Schematics implementation that allows you to easily integrate [Nightwatch][nightwatchlink] into your Angular projects.

 **This Schematic will:**

 🏗️ Install Nightwatch, and it's dependencies
 ⚙️ Add NPM scripts for running Nightwatch tests
 📦 Scaffold base Nightwatch config and test files
 ❓ Prompt for removal of Protractor files and configuration

 ## Angular